chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 curl -X DELETE localhost:8080/dev/comments/d419e629-4304-44d5-b534-9ce446f25e9d
 ```

 Alternatively, you can delete by specifying the same filters as for GET method.
-So for example, to delete all Comments written by Jack, we can write:
+So for example, to delete all comments written by Jack, we can write:

 ```
 curl -X DELETE "localhost:8080/dev/comments/?.by=Jack"